aws-samples/foundation-model-benchmarking-tool/README.md

     ```{.bash}
     # the config file path could be an S3 path and https path
     # or even a path to a file on the local filesystem
-    fmbt --config-file \path\to\config\file
+    fmbench --config-file \path\to\config\file
     ```

 1. Depending upon the experiments in the config file, the `FMBench` run may take a few minutes to several hours.
-Once the run completes, you can find the report and metrics in the write S3 bucket set in the [config file](https://github.com/aws-samples/foundation-model-benchmarking-tool/blob/main/src/fmbt/configs/config-mistral-7b-tgi-g5.yml#L12).
+Once the run completes, you can find the report and metrics in the write S3 bucket set in the [config file](https://github.com/aws-samples/foundation-model-benchmarking-tool/blob/main/src/fmbench/configs/config-mistral-7b-tgi-g5.yml#L12).
 The report is generated as a markdown file called `report.md` and is available in the metrics directory in the write S3 bucket.

 ## Results